AhmadEleiwa/POS-System/README.md

 ## Installation

-The application build in node environment in react.js.
+The application built in node environment in react.js.
 To install the project you can clone it or install it as Zip file.
-After downloading project, You have to install the dependencies by this command
+After downloading project, You have to install the dependencies by this command:
 ```bash
 npm i
 ```